MislavJaksic/Knowledge-Repository/Technology/Analytics/GoogleSheets/README.md

 SORTN - get first N rows sorted by condition applied to a column

 JOIN - concatenate
-SUBSTITUTE - replace
+A1&B2 - like join but it can be used with ARRAYFORMULA SUBSTITUTE - replace

 ARRAYFORMULA - populate the formula through many cells; hotkey is CTRL + SHIFT + ENTER